Overview of user event tracking with Promoted metrics

 Integration Advice

 • Implement the code so you can incrementally push small commits.
-E.g. in one commit, log a simple user object.
+For example, in one commit, log a simple user object.
 In a different commit, add more user fields.

 • Wrap the logging code in a boolean to keep logging off in production until you are ready.

 • We currently require explicit ID contexts and events.
-E.g. when an Insertion is logged, we need to log a Request ID with it.
+For example, when an Insertion is logged, we need to log a Request ID with it.
 Most of these IDs are generated in your code base to simplify the data transfer.

 • Our helper libraries (the Snowplow JavaScript tracker and our logging libraries) are designed to work in a single environment (either browser-side or server-side).
 If you have code that can conditionally run on both client-side and server-side, you will need different logging code for each case.